gausa/gausa/README.md

-All the Coolstuff is on:
+All the cool stuff is on:
 - https://github.com/sukapx
 - https://gitlab.com/users/dominik.gausa/projects